Mike Enzi: Committees

 During Enzi's tenure in the U.S. Senate he served on the Banking, Housing, and Urban Affairs, and Labor and Human Resources committees.
-Enzi became the chair of the Employment and Workplace Safety, and Banking subcommittees following the defeat of several Republicans in the 1998 elections.
-He became chair of the Health, Education, Labor and Pensions committee in 2004, and the Budget committee in 2015.
-He was the first accountant to chair the Budget committee.
+Enzi became the chair of the Employment and Workplace Safety and Banking subcommittees following the defeat of several Republicans in the 1998 elections.
+He succeeded Judd Gregg as chair of the Health, Education, Labor and Pensions Committee in 2004, and Patty Murray as chair of the Budget Committee in 2015.
+He was the first accountant to chair the Budget Committee.

-Jim Jeffords was replaced on the Finance committee by Thomas after Jeffords left the Republicans to become an independent.
-Thomas, who was on the Foreign Relations committee, was replaced by Enzi.
+Jim Jeffords was replaced on the Finance Committee by Craig L. Thomas after Jeffords left the Republicans to become an independent.
+Thomas, who was on the Foreign Relations Committee, was replaced by Enzi.
 Thomas's death and Lott's resignation in 2007 opened seats on the Finance committee that Enzi sought, but John Ensign and John E. Sununu were given the seats instead.
-Sununu lost reelection in 2008 and Enzi was given a seat on the Finance committee in 2009.
+Sununu lost reelection in 2008 and Enzi was given a seat on the Finance Committee in 2009.

+Death

+On July 23, 2021, Enzi broke his neck and multiple ribs in a bicycling accident near his home in Gillette.
+He was flown to Medical Center of the Rockies in Loveland, Colorado, where he died on July 26.

 Political positions

+Abortion

+Enzi was given a 0% rating from the abortion rights organization NARAL Pro-Choice America in its 1997 report.
+Enzi supported legislation to prohibit the use of federal money to perform abortions.
+In 2020, Enzi was among 39 senators and 168 representatives who signed an amicus brief calling for the Supreme Court to overturn Roe v.
+Wade.

 Campaign finance

-Opposed to the Bipartisan Campaign Reform Act, Enzi voted to sustain a filibuster against it stating that it violated the First Amendment rights of interest groups to contribute money in 1997 and 1998, and voted against the it in 2002.
+Enzi was an opponent of the Bipartisan Campaign Reform Act, stating that it violated the First Amendment rights of interest groups to contribute money.
+He voted to sustain a filibuster against it in 1997 and 1998, and voted against it in 2002.
 He returned $3,500 in campaign contributions given to him by Enron following their scandal, but kept the $10,000 given to him by Ted Stevens following his corruption indictment.

 Coinage

-Enzi led the effort to create the Sacagawea dollar to honor Sacagawea and replace the Susan B. Anthony dollar despite other members of the U.S. Senate who wanted the coin to depict the Statue of Liberty, Clara Barton, Shirley Chisholm, Rosa Parks, Pocahontas, or another figure.
+Enzi led the effort to create the Sacagawea dollar to honor the Native American guide Sacagawea and replace the Susan B. Anthony dollar.
+Other members of the U.S. Senate wanted the coin to depict the Statue of Liberty, Clara Barton, Shirley Chisholm, Rosa Parks, Pocahontas, or another figure.
 Enzi wrote a letter to Treasury Secretary Robert Rubin asking for the coin to be unveiled at Fort Washakie.
 The Sacagawea coin was made the official state coin of Wyoming in 2005.
-He supported the dollar coin and wanted to eliminate the penny.
+He expressed support for the dollar coin in 2013, and wanted to eliminate the penny during his career.